-- Peak incidence: neonatal period (first 30 days of life) and during puberty
+- Peak incidence: neonatal period (first 30 days of life) and during puberty (10–14 years)

 Epidemiological data refers to the US, unless otherwise specified.

-- Torsion result in venous engorgement with consequent arterial compromise, tissue ischemia, and possible infarction.
+- Torsion results in venous engorgement with consequent arterial compromise, tissue ischemia, and possible infarction.

 - Nausea and vomiting

-Abnormal position of testicle
+- Abnormal position of the testis

 - Absent cremasteric reflex